Country corridor · Germany to the United States

 Germany to the United States.

-For Geschäftsführer at German family-owned Mittelstand firms entering the US market when a long-standing European OEM consolidates to US plants, an IRA, CHIPS, or USMCA-driven shift opens a US conversation, or a second-generation principal returns from the United States with a new commercial thesis.
+For Geschäftsführer at German family-owned Mittelstand firms entering the US market when a long-standing European OEM consolidates to US plants, an IRA, CHIPS, or USMCA-driven shift opens a US conversation, or a second-generation owner returns from the United States with a new commercial thesis.

 The German Mittelstand corridor.

 • Maschinenbau and Sondermaschinenbau.
 Family-controlled machine builders in the Schwarzwald, Schwäbische Alb, Bavaria, and North Rhine-Westphalia engineering corridors.
-Multi-decade European OEM relationships, narrow category leadership, third- or fourth-generation Geschäftsführer principals.
+Multi-decade European OEM relationships, narrow category leadership, third- or fourth-generation Geschäftsführer owners.
 Trumpf in Ditzingen, Festo in Esslingen, Liebherr in Kirchdorf, Krones in Neutraubling, Heller in Nürtingen sit at the visible end of the segment.

 • Automotive Tier-1 and Tier-2 suppliers.
 Stuttgart, Wolfsburg, Munich, Ingolstadt, and Hannover suppliers carrying body, chassis, powertrain, electronics, and battery-component product into US OEM platforms.
-Now reading IRA Section 30D battery sourcing rules, USMCA regional value content, and US labour-content terms inside the same RFQ.
+Now evaluation IRA Section 30D battery sourcing rules, USMCA regional value content, and US labour-content terms inside the same RFQ.

 • Mittelstand medtech.
 Karl Storz, B. Braun, Drägerwerk, Siemens Healthineers, Brainlab, and the wider Tübingen, Tuttlingen, and Erlangen medtech cluster.
 CE-mark and MDR validated for the home market, now bridging into FDA 510(k), de novo, or PMA pathways for US health-system buyers.

 • Industrial cyber and dual-use technology.
 Genua in Kirchheim, secunet in Essen, Rohde & Schwarz Cybersecurity, Utimaco, and the wider Munich and Berlin industrial-cyber cluster.
-EU-validated, now reading FedRAMP Rev 5 baselines, NIST SP 800-171 / 53, and CMMC 2.0 levels for US federal entry.
+EU-validated, now evaluation FedRAMP Rev 5 baselines, NIST SP 800-171 / 53, and CMMC 2.0 levels for US federal entry.

 • Specialty chemicals, industrial materials, and process equipment.
 BASF, Bayer, Evonik, Henkel, and the Mittelstand cluster downstream.
 Multi-decade US relationships in some segments, first-time entry in others, and a procurement register that varies by US end customer.